Summary

 Note on safety rating

-The Kia Picanto received a three-star safety rating from Euro NCAP in standard specification, which is how the car is sold in the UK as the ‘1’ and ‘2’ spec models.
+The Kia Picanto was originally crash tested by Euro NCAP back in 2017 and awarded a three-star rating, which is how the car is sold in the UK as the ‘1’ and ‘2’ spec models.

-Standard on ‘3’ spec and upwards, and optional on ‘2’ spec models, is extra safety kit that upgrades the Picanto’s safety rating to four stars.
+Standard on ‘3’ spec and upwards, and optional on ‘2’ spec models, is extra safety kit that upgraded the Picanto’s safety rating to four stars.

 Eco rating